-Within the AOI, the Mesachie Lake, Honeymoon Bay, Youbou, Caycuse, and Sahtlam fire departments have formal mutual aid agreements and can provide mutual aid within relatively short response times.
-It is anticipated that these agreements will be updated in 2019 to be streamlined and include automatic aid provisions.
-Lake Cowichan FD also has an automatic aid agreement with Youbou Fire Rescue for tanker service on addresses without hydrant service.
-Mutual aid agreements also exist with adjacent fire departments outside of the AOI and/or service is provided beyond FSAs with a task number from Emergency Management BC.
+Within the AOI, the Cowichan Bay, Shawnigan Lake, Mill Bay and Malahat volunteer fire departments have formal mutual aid agreements and can provide mutual aid within relatively short response times.
+It is anticipated that these agreements will be updated in 2018 to be streamlined and include automatic aid provisions.
+Mutual aid agreements also exist with adjacent fire departments outside of the AOI.
+Malahat VFD has mutual aid agreements with Mill Bay and Shawnigan Lake VFDs and the City of Langford Fire Department.
+Mill Bay also has mutual aid agreements with Cowichan Bay and Shawnigan Lake VFDs.
 These mutual aid agreements are typically utilized twice a year for structure fires, and in some cases more frequently.
-For example, the Lake Cowichan FD utilized mutual aid for 3 of 11 most recent fire calls.
-Members of the primary fire departments within the AOI undergo significant training focused on structural firefighting and variable levels of training (at least once per year) related to wildfire, including annual wildfire interface training, structure protection program wildland firefighter level 1 (SPP-WFF1) or SPP-115 training, or basic wildland fire suppression and safety (S-100) or fire operations in the wildland/urban interface (S-215) training.
-The Lake Cowichan FD has in-house trainers for SPP-WFF1 and conducts 3 to 4 wildfire practices per year.
-In addition, Lake Cowichan, Youbou, and Sahtlam FDs have junior firefighter work experience programs.
-It is recommended that all fire services members within the CVRD West Zone AOI have at a minimum S100 and/or SPP-WFF1 (or equivalent), and that the fire department members engage in yearly practical wildland fire training with BCWS that covers at a minimum: pump, hose, hydrant, air tanker awareness, and employment of SPUs.
+For example, in 2017, Mill Bay VFD responded to 12 mutual aid calls and received approximately 8 to 10 mutual aid assists from other departments.
+Fire departments conduct mutual aid training approximately one to two times per year.
+Members of the primary fire departments within the AOI undergo significant training focused on structural firefighting and variable levels of training (at least once per year) related to wildfire, including annual wildfire interface training, structure protection program wildland firefighter level 1 (SPP-WFF1) or SPP-115 training.
+The Shawnigan Lake VFD has four inhouse SPP-115 train-the-trainers and Mill Bay has two SPP-WFF1 train-the-trainers.
+In addition, both Mill Bay and Malahat VFDs have junior firefighter work experience programs, which is particularly popular in Mill Bay.
+It is recommended that all fire services members within the CVRD South Zone AOI have at a minimum S100 and/or SPP-WFF1 (or equivalent), and that the fire department members engage in yearly practical wildland fire training with BCWS that covers at a minimum: pump, hose, hydrant, air tanker awareness, and employment of SPUs.
 The aforementioned cross-training opportunity could include, for example, a joint wildfire simulation exercise.
 This level of training would improve the local fire departments' commitment to wildfire preparedness.

-The local fire departments generally do not yet have a well-established working relationship with the BCWS and do not engage in regular cross-training within the West Zone.
-The Lake Cowichan FD is in the planning stages of establishing cross-training with BCWS.
-In consultation with the BCWS, it was noted that, within the CVRD, the needs for cross-training vary from department to department and also between volunteer and career staff.
-Cross-training with the BCWS would enable the local fire departments to prepare its responders with the technical and practical firefighting training in order to action both structural and wildland fires.
+The level of cross-training and working relationship with MFLNRORD's BCWS is also variable by fire department, and generally not well established within the South Zone.
+Within recent years the Shawnigan Lake VFD has had no exposure to practical cross-training with the BCWS while the Mill Bay VFD undertakes at least twice annual cross-training with the BCWS.
+Any cross-training that occurs with the BCWS is generally in the form of table top exercises.
+In consultation with the BCWS, it was noted that the needs for cross-training vary from department to department and also between volunteer and career staff.
+Cross-training with the BCWS would enable local fire departments to prepare their responders with technical and practical firefighting training in order to action both structural and wildland fires.